intento/intento-api/ai.text.classify.md

 }'
 ```

-The response contains the classify results grouped by part of speech and a service information.
-Parts of speech are formatted in snake_case style:
+The response contains the classify results:

 ```json
 {